Southeast Asia: Chinese

-From 111 BC to 938 AD northern Vietnam was under Chinese rule.
+From 111 BC to 938 AD, northern Vietnam was under Chinese rule.
 Vietnam was successfully governed by a series of Chinese dynasties including the Han, Eastern Han, Eastern Wu, Cao Wei, Jin, Liu Song, Southern Qi, Liang, Sui, Tang, and Southern Han.

 Records from Magellan's voyage show that Brunei possessed more cannon than European ships, so the Chinese must have been trading with them.

 Malaysian legend has it that a Chinese Ming emperor sent a princess, Hang Li Po, to Malacca, with a retinue of 500, to marry Sultan Mansur Shah after the emperor was impressed by the wisdom of the sultan.
 Hang Li Poh's Well (constructed 1459) is now a tourist attraction there, as is Bukit Cina, where her retinue settled.

-The strategic value of the Strait of Malacca, which was controlled by Sultanate of Malacca in the 15th and early 16th century, did not go unnoticed by Portuguese writer Duarte Barbosa, who in 1500 wrote: "He who is lord of Malacca has his hand on the throat of Venice."
-(Venice was a major European trading partner, and goods were transported there via the Straight.)
+The strategic value of the Strait of Malacca, which was controlled by Sultanate of Malacca in the 15th and early 16th century, did not go unnoticed by Portuguese writer Tomé Pires, who wrote in the Suma Oriental: "Whoever is lord of Malacca has his hand on the throat of Venice."
+(Venice was a major European trading partner, and goods were transported there via the Strait.)

 European

-Western influence started to enter in the 16th century, with the arrival of the Portuguese in Malacca, Maluku and the Philippines, the latter being settled by the Spanish years later, which they used to trade between Asia and Latin America.
-Throughout the 17th and 18th centuries the Dutch established the Dutch East Indies; the French Indochina; and the British Strait Settlements.
+Western influence started to enter in the 16th century, with the arrival of the Portuguese in Malacca, Maluku, and the Philippines, the latter being settled by the Spaniards years later, which they used to trade between Asia and Latin America.
+Throughout the 17th and 18th centuries, the Dutch established the Dutch East Indies; the French Indochina; and the British Strait Settlements.
 By the 19th century, all Southeast Asian countries were colonised except for Thailand.

 European explorers were reaching Southeast Asia from the west and from the east.
 Regular trade between the ships sailing east from the Indian Ocean and south from mainland Asia provided goods in return for natural products, such as honey and hornbill beaks from the islands of the archipelago.
-Before the eighteenth and nineteenth century, the Europeans mostly were interested in expanding trade links.
+Before the 18th and 19th centuries, the Europeans mostly were interested in expanding trade links.
 For the majority of the populations in each country, there was comparatively little interaction with Europeans and traditional social routines and relationships continued.
 For most, a life with subsistence-level agriculture, fishing and, in less developed civilisations, hunting and gathering was still hard.

 Europeans brought Christianity allowing Christian missionaries to become widespread.
-Thailand also allowed Western scientists to enter its country to develop its own education system as well as start sending Royal members and Thai scholars to get higher education from Europe and Russia.
+Thailand also allowed Western scientists to enter its country to develop its own education system as well as start sending royal members and Thai scholars to get higher education from Europe and Russia.